Supply Chain Transparency

 To ensure that Gildan’s manufacturing contractors and major suppliers respect and adhere to Gildan’s commitment against slavery and human trafficking, we require their written undertaking to adhere to Gildan’s Code of Conduct, as well as all applicable laws.
 Such undertaking is included in the contracts signed by the manufacturing contractors and major suppliers, or as part of their annual certification process (when applicable).

-In addition, when applicable, we also require manufacturing contractors and suppliers to provide written undertakings of their compliance with our ban on Uzbek cotton or “conflict minerals”.
+In addition, when applicable, we also require manufacturing contractors and suppliers to provide written undertakings that forced labour is not present in their supply chain.

 Gildan does not tolerate non-compliance with the prohibition against slavery and human trafficking contained in its Code of Conduct.
 If such non-compliance occurs, we take remedial action to contain, address and resolve the situation within the shortest possible delays.
-Moreover, such non-compliance will lead to termination of employment at Gildan and/or termination of a commercial agreement with Gildan.
+If non-compliances are not satisfactorily remediated, Gildan will terminate employment and / or contractual relationship.

 Training on human trafficking and slavery

 Gildan requires all of its employees to read, understand and certify their compliance with our Code of Ethics and Code of Conduct.
 Employees receive Code of Ethics and Code of Conduct training as part of the onboarding process and regularly through Gildan’s online training portal or through in-person training sessions.
-During the past year, we provided in-person training to teams in the United States, China, Japan, Honduras and Barbados.
-Due to the current global COVID-19 pandemic and related travel restrictions, we will be providing the training program virtually in 2020.
+Due to the current global COVID-19 pandemic and related travel restrictions, we provided the training program in the last year in virtual format to our various locations, including Central America, the Caribbean, Canada, the United States, Bangladesh, China and Australia.
 We also offer regular specific training to our internal monitoring teams who work closely with our management teams and our contractors, to ensure they are knowledgeable on our requirements and understand the issues related to social compliance and human rights.
-In 2019, more than 65,600 hours of training on our Code of Conduct were provided to our manufacturing employees.
+In 2020, more than 21,828 hours of training on our Code of Conduct were provided to our manufacturing employees.
 We also provide training directly to our major contractors and suppliers.

 Our various policies and practices comprised in our Social Compliance program are fundamental parts of our efforts to ensure that slavery and human trafficking are not taking place in our supply chain and our operations.
 We understand that the risk associated with slavery and human trafficking is not static, and we will continue our approach to mitigating this risk in the years ahead.
 These efforts, as well as this disclosure, are reviewed by our Board of Directors and updated annually.

-This statement was approved by the Board of Directors of Gildan Activewear Inc. on July 29, 2020.
+This statement was approved by the Board of Directors of Gildan Activewear Inc. on August 4, 2021 and signed by the Chair of the Corporate Governance and Social Responsibility Committee.